 The transition from the uphill 16th fairway and green to the 17th tee is filled with anticipation.
 You crest a ridge and discover a dazzling vista of the Sea of Cortez 250 feet below the tee.
 Your stroke is to a peninsula green surrounded by a horseshoe-shaped bunker.
 The putting surface seems to cling to a rock plateau with distant islands in sight.
 Scan the horizon, and you might see a breaching whale.
 The downhill 18th hole — a par-4 journey of 520 yards from the back tee — is a fitting finale to this fun quest.

-Diverse landscape might be Danzante Bay Golf Club’s legacy “This is the most diverse landscape I’ve ever had the opportunity to work with,” said Jones, whose redesign of Torrey Pines South and Bethpage Black got him the moniker of “The U.S. Open doctor.”
+perse landscape might be Danzante Bay Golf Club’s legacy “This is the most perse landscape I’ve ever had the opportunity to work with,” said Jones, whose redesign of Torrey Pines South and Bethpage Black got him the moniker of “The U.S. Open doctor.”

 This land features dunes, mountains, foothills, desert, arroyos and ocean holes.
 And the final seven valley holes, set to open in a year, remind you of a Jurassic Park journey.
 It is very much like an Arizona with giant saguaros (called cardón cactus in Mexico) and rugged terrain minus an unspoiled ocean.